When Should Family Visit Newborn Baby?

 • Boundaries make us happier and nicer people.
 When we feel that others have crossed our boundaries, we get angry and resentful.

-And nobody wants to be spending precious energy on feeling angry or resentful when sleep deprived and adjusting to life with a newborn.
+And nobody wants to be spending precious energy on feeling angry or resentful when sleep-deprived and adjusting to life with a newborn.
 Houseguests and visitors will probably have a better time during a visit too if you are not harboring these feelings because they will feel welcome and relaxed if you are welcoming and feeling relaxed.

 • Also know that even if you establish a certain timeline prior to the arrival of your newborn, give yourself permission to change that timeline if things have not gone according to plan.

 For example, your recovery may be slower and more challenging than you anticipated, and you may feel you need a little more time to adjust to postpartum life.
 Or perhaps your newborn has to spend some time in the NICU and you aren’t able to bring him or her home as soon as you thought.
-Maybe this pushes your timeline for visitors back, so that you can have sufficient time to bond at home before having houseguests.
+Maybe this pushes your time frame for visitors back, so that you can have sufficient time to bond at home before having houseguests.

 Bringing a human into the world is a big deal, so hopefully friends and family will be understanding.
 And if they are not, you really have no control over their responses.
 Their reactions belong to them.
 Just as you are allowed to have your feelings, they are allowed to have theirs.